alco/elixir-docs/repo/contributing.rst

 -  `bug reports <#bugs-reports>`__
 -  `submitting pull requests <#pull-requests>`__

-Please **do not** use the issues tracker for personal support requests nor feature requests.
-Support requests should be send to:
+Please **do not** use the issue tracker for personal support requests nor feature requests.
+Support requests should be sent to:

 -  `the elixir-talk mailing
    list <http://groups.google.com/group/elixir-lang-talk>`__